bretsw/storm-effects/README.md

 Data analysis addresses the following questions:

-- Across the United States, which types of events (as indicated in the EVTYPE\color{red}{\verb|EVTYPE|}EVTYPE variable) are most harmful with respect to population health?
+- Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 - Across the United States, which types of events have the greatest economic consequences?